Why can’t I watch an ‘A’ movie?By: Himani Bakhda

 “Oh yes, my laptop!
 I am late for my class.
 Now for that, I won’t forgive you!”, Manali shouted as she ran out of the room.

-Do you have any questions that are bothering you?
-Share with us in the comments box below.
-Remember no rude words or personal information in the comment box!
+Do you have anything on your mind?
+Share with us in the comment box below.
+Remember not to put any personal information in the comment box.